 AIP designer Patricia Lucas-Morris created the eagle that serves as the central motif on the reverse; her initials “PLM” are found near the tip of the olive branch it holds in its talons.
 The eagle is clearly rendered mid-flight, the wings drawn back but not yet at the top of their stroke.
 Much attention is paid to detail among its feathers, with different designs and textures for the eagle’s head, body and wings.
 The inscription UNITED STATES OF AMERICA arcs clockwise along the top rim.
 Between the inscription and the eagle is the denomination $100.
 The legally required weight and purity (.9995 PLATINUM and 1 OZ.) are located at the bottom.
 To the right of “1 OZ.” is the mint mark “W”, indicating that the coin was struck at the West Point branch mint.

-Recently retired Mint sculptor-engraver Don Everhart engraved the design; his monogram “DE” is located at the base of the olive branch, beneath the eagle’s claws and above “1 OZ.”.
+Retired Mint sculptor-engraver Don Everhart engraved the design; his monogram “DE” is located at the base of the olive branch, beneath the eagle’s claws and above “1 OZ.”.

-Designer Justin Kunz is a participant in the United States Mint Artistic Infusion Program (AIP), and has made several contributions to the Mint’s recent selection of commemorative and collector coins.
+Artist Justin Kunz is a participant in the United States Mint Artistic Infusion Program (AIP), and has made several contributions to the Mint’s recent selection of commemorative and collector coins.
 He has also done design work for the game World of Warcraft.

 Sculptor-engraver Phebe Hemphill joined the U.S. Mint in 2006, and since that time has become one of the nation’s most prolific coin designers (View Designer’s Profile).

 Artist Patricia Lucas-Morris is also a designer for the United States Mint as part of the AIP.